yangymargaret/REUNION/README.md

 - --output_dir

-  the directory where the output of Unify will be saved, including the predicted peak-TF-gene associations and other associated files, default = 'output_file'
+  the directory where the output of Unify will be saved, including the predicted peak-TF-gene associations and other associated files, default = 'output_file_1'

-  By default Unify creates a file folder named 'output_file' in the current directory.
+  By default Unify creates a file folder named 'output_file_1' in the current directory.
 Please change the parameter to the specific output directory.
 If the directory does not exist, Unify will try to create it.
 Unify will then create a sub-folder named 'file_link_1' within the folder $output_dir to save the pre-selected peak-gene associations and a sub-folder named 'file_link_2' to save the estimated peak-TF-gene associations.

 The output: